-This water heater may be protected by one or more patents or registered designs in the name of Rheem Australia Pty Ltd or Paloma Co., Ltd.
+This water heater may be protected by one or more patents or registered designs in the name of Rheem Australia Pty Ltd.

 TRADE MARKS

 ® Registered trademark of Rheem Australia Pty Ltd. TM Trademark of Rheem Australia Pty Ltd.

 Note: Every care has been taken to ensure accuracy in preparation of this publication.
 No liability can be accepted for any consequences, which may arise as a result of its application.